OAXFoundation/parrot/README.md

 git clone https://github.com/paritytech/substrate.git
 cd substrate

-# Switch to a particular branch or commit of the Substrate repo your node-template based on
+# Switch to a particular branch or commit of the Substrate repo your parrot based on
 git checkout <branch/tag/sha1>

 # Run the helper script to generate a node template.
 # This script compiles Substrate and takes a while to complete.
 It takes a relative file path
 #   from the current dir. to output the compressed node template.
-.maintain/node-template-release.sh ../node-template.tar.gz
+.maintain/parrot-release.sh ../parrot.tar.gz
 ```

 Noted though you will likely get faster and more thorough support if you stick with the releases